 Let’s contrast the needs of JSON APIs with Hypermedia APIs:

-This means that versioning is not an issue, another strength of the hypermedia approach
+Versioning is not an issue, another strength of the hypermedia approach.

 It should be a general API: since the API is for all clients, not just for your web application, you should avoid specialized end points that are driven by your own application needs.
 Instead, the API should be general and expressive enough to satisfy as many potential client needs as possible.